FREQUENTLY ASKED, EASILY ANSWERED

 For those in our Assisted Living neighborhood, we offer five levels of care, established through a thorough assessment with our Wellness Director (Licensed Nurse).
 Various auxiliary services, both medical and non-medical, are priced a la carte.

 Our Memory Care neighborhoods offer all-inclusive services (suite and care) at one packaged price.
-The Cottages (patio homes) at Dayton Place, in Billings and in Idaho Falls have their own unique pricing.
 See those specifics under their respective pages.

 This modest one-time fee (slightly higher for couples) covers the administrative aspects of your move-in, and helps us refurbish the suite after you have vacated the space.

 No. You may move out at any time with a 30-day notice in Assisted Living and Memory Care, and a 90-day notice in Independent Living.